“Stylish and comfortable rooms in a superbly designed hotel transformed from a 1930’s cinema”

 - This is a newish building; you may prefer to stay somewhere old and historical

 - Boutique Hotel

 - Guest Lounge

-All 99 rooms are uplifting and modern, showcasing the superb design for which Scandinavia is famed.
-Cool people will find them very cool.
-Everyone else will just find them enormously welcoming.
+All 99 rooms are uplifting, modern and enormously welcoming.
 Long corridors are made exciting with Caroushka Streiffert’s striking carpets.

 Inside, the first thing that hits you is the bold use of colour - particularly cheering in winter.
 Sheer beech panelling contrasts with a solid wall of red; or rich green curtains sit against silvery grey walls.
 A giant film still from Swedish cinema evokes Rival’s history.
-And the lighting is just right: directionable bedside reading lights, and even bathroom lights have dimmer switches.
 Beds are sumptuous, with good duvets and Egyptian cotton sheets; and there’s a pillow menu to ensure you sleep deeply.

-These are rooms designed by people who travel: there’s an iron, ironing board and even full water spray in every wardrobe!
+These are rooms designed by people who travel: there’s an iron, ironing board and umbrella.
 Also: a safe big enough for your laptop (which can charge while you’re out) and a well-stocked mini bar.
-The entertainment centre is impressive: a selection of CDs is provided (yes, including ABBA’s greatest hits), there’s either a 32" or 40" Samsung Smart TV with a blu-ray player and really excellent DVDs to borrow, a docking station for your i-pod, and a playstation with games for kids to borrow.
+The entertainment centre is impressive if slightly dated: a selection of CDs is provided (yes, including ABBA’s greatest hits), there’s either a 32" or 40" Samsung Smart TV with a blu-ray player and really excellent DVDs to borrow, a docking station for your i-pod, and a PlayStation with a few games for kids to borrow.
 The only problem is that you’ll be tempted to stay in.